 After the landing half a lap around the stadium needs to be completed along the marked course (with a helmet)!
 On handing over, the pilot must still have his helmet on – handing over without a helmet will result in disqualification.
 A white arrow shows the direction of approach, and a cross signals that the landing zone is closed!

 From now on, only EN and LTF approved paragliders (up to a maximum of EN D and LTF 2-3) can be flown.
 The paragliders need to be flown within the permitted weight rules, and every pilot’s weight will be checked just before the start.
-Paragliders must be in an approved condition (accelerator distance, trim and harness…) Approval of gliders must be completed by 1 August 2018 with details published on the website of the respective registration office.
+Paragliders must be in an approved condition (accelerator distance, trim and harness…) Approval of gliders must be completed by 1st of August 2019 with details published on the website of the respective registration office.
 If the approval is not completed on time

 and published, then the glider cannot be used for the Dolomitenmann.